-THE SAFE AND EFFICIENT INTEGRATION OF UAS INTO AIRSPACE
+SAFE AND EFFICIENT INTEGRATION OF UAS INTO AIRSPACE

-(Presented by the Civil Air Navigation Services Organisation (CANSO), the International Air Transport Association (IATA) and the International Federation of Air Line Pilots' Associations (IFALPA))

-EXECUTIVE SUMMARY
+(International Air Transport Association (IATA))

-The pace at which the Unmanned Aircraft System (UAS) industry is growing is unprecedented.
-It is anticipated that in 2035, at any given hour we will have over the skies of Paris 156 commercial aircraft, 2 500 urban air mobility vehicles, 16 667 drones delivering cargo, 58 inspection drones, and 44 hobby drones2.
-The commercial UAS market in the United States could triple in size by 20233.
-There are already plans for urban air mobility, the transport of cargo over the last to medium mile, cross-border operations and connecting multiple cities via UAS.
-With such high growth rates, it is critical to find the balance between developing safety standards and innovation.
-Such a balance can be realized by recognizing industry's working groups and platforms that can complement work strategy and together, industry and the International Civil Aviation Organization (ICAO) can shape the airspace of the future.

-The focus of this working paper will be on UAS that are used for commercial purposes, and excludes the mitigation of risks caused by rogue drones.
+EXECUTIVE SUMMARY The pace at which the Unmanned Aircraft System (UAS) industry is growing is unprecedented.
+With such high growth rates, it is critical to find the balance between developing safety standards, smart regulations, and innovation.
+Such a balance can be realized by recognizing industry's working groups and platforms that can complement ICAO's work strategy and together, industry and ICAO can shape the airspace of the future.
+The focus of this working paper will be on UAS that are used for commercial purposes and excludes the mitigation of risks caused by rogue drones.
+Action: a) Note the content of this working paper, and b) Invite States to establish regional framework through which it can work with Industry on developing provisions for new airspace entrants.
+Strategic Safety, Capacity, Efficiency and Economic Development.
+Objectives: References:

-Action: The Assembly is invited to:

-- a) note the content of this working paper, and - b) request that ICAO consider establishing a framework through which it can work with industry on developing provisions for new airspace entrants.

-Strategic Objectives: This working paper relates to Strategic Objectives: Safety, Air Navigation Capacity, and Efficiency and Economic Development of Air Transport.

-Financial implications:

-References: None

-2 Source: Airbus

-1 Arabic, Chinese, English, French, Russian and Spanish versions provided by CANSO, IATA and IFALPA.

-3 Source: Federal Aviation Administration (FAA)

-1. INTRODUCTION
+1. Introduction

 1.1 The aviation industry has been a driver of innovation as well as a significant contributor to the setting of global safety standards.
-Together, we have worked towards a better connected world, building a safer and more efficient air transport system.
+Together, we have worked towards a better-connected world, building a safer, and more efficient air transport system.
 Recently, there has been an accelerated influx of automation; digital application, robotics, and artificial intelligence, allowing for the development of new vehicles and modes of operation.
 This technology, although disruptive to the status quo, can provide a positive transformation to the air transport sector if properly managed.

-1.2 Concepts related to urban air mobility and last to medium mile cargo delivery are transforming the transportation of goods and people.
+1.2.
+Concepts related to urban air mobility and last to medium mile cargo delivery are transforming the transportation of goods, and people.
 Air travel is no longer perceived as a journey from airport A to airport B but rather a door-to-door integrated service.
-However, for such transformation to be sustainable, it must remain safe, reliable, and cost effective.
+However for such transformation to be sustainable, it must remain safe, reliable, and cost effective.
 This can only be realized with a responsive regulatory framework that can move at the right pace, and ensure a balance between safety standards and innovation.